The Cost of University?

 Scholarships, Grants and Bursaries?

-It can also be worth looking into your uni for other financial support- many offer scholarships, bursaries, or grants.
+It can also be worth looking into your uni for further financial support- many offer scholarships, bursaries, or grants.
 You could be eligible!

 Remember!
-You only need to start repaying your loan when you earn more than £25 725 per year so don’t stress about not being able to afford repayments.
+You only need to start repaying your loan when you earn more than £25,000 per year, so don’t stress about not being able to afford repayments.
+Even when you do earn over £25,000, you will only be charged 9% of your income on anything you earn over the £25,000 threshold.

 More posts like this one…